MRU-F2025-COMP3504/mru-exchange/README.md

 ### Update

-We use Git to manage changes in the local repository.
+We use Git for version control and manage code changes.
-To update the local repository to the latest changes:
+To update the local repository to the latest upstream changes:

 ```bash
 $ git pull